UniversalDependencies/docs/validation.md

 ...suppressing further errors regarding Morpho
 [Line                   9077]: Column FORM is not allowed to contain whitespace: '1 209'
 [Line                   96087]: Column FORM is not allowed to contain whitespace: '3 000'
-[Line                   179449]: Column FORM is not allowed to contain whitespace: '2 278'
+[Line                   179434]: Column FORM is not allowed to contain whitespace: '2 278'
-[Line                   179449]: Column LEMMA is not allowed to contain whitespace: '2 278'
+[Line                   179434]: Column LEMMA is not allowed to contain whitespace: '2 278'
-[Line                   179462]: Column FORM is not allowed to contain whitespace: ' 1 345'
+[Line                   179447]: Column FORM is not allowed to contain whitespace: ' 1 345'
-[Line                   179462]: Column LEMMA is not allowed to contain whitespace: '1 345'
+[Line                   179447]: Column LEMMA is not allowed to contain whitespace: '1 345'
-[Line                   179476]: Column FORM is not allowed to contain whitespace: '8 848'
+[Line                   179461]: Column FORM is not allowed to contain whitespace: '8 848'
-[Line                   179476]: Column LEMMA is not allowed to contain whitespace: '8 848'
+[Line                   179461]: Column LEMMA is not allowed to contain whitespace: '8 848'
-[Line                   179487]: Column FORM is not allowed to contain whitespace: '1 728'
+[Line                   179472]: Column FORM is not allowed to contain whitespace: '1 728'
-[Line                   179487]: Column LEMMA is not allowed to contain whitespace: '1 728'
+[Line                   179472]: Column LEMMA is not allowed to contain whitespace: '1 728'
-[Line                   275965]: Column FORM is not allowed to contain whitespace: '4 800'
+[Line                   275950]: Column FORM is not allowed to contain whitespace: '4 800'
-[Line                   289137]: Column FORM is not allowed to contain whitespace: '280 000'
+[Line                   289122]: Column FORM is not allowed to contain whitespace: '280 000'
-[Tree number 14484 on line 408154]: HEAD == ID for 56
+[Tree number 12064 on line 338345]: Non-tree structure.
+Words 1,2,3,4,5,6,7,8 are not reachable from the root 0.
+[Tree number 12459 on line 349611]: Non-tree structure.
+Words 14,15,16,17,18 are not reachable from the root 0.
-[Tree number 14484 on line 408154]: Non-tree structure.
-Words 56 are not reachable from the root 0.
+[Tree number 13192 on line 371364]: Non-tree structure.
+Words 37,38,39 are not reachable from the root 0.
-*** FAILED *** with 274861 errors
-Format errors: 13
-Morpho errors: 274847
-Syntax errors: 1
+[Line                   381503]: Empty value in column MISC
+[Line                   381505]: The line has 9 columns, but 10 are expected.
+Traceback (most recent call last):
+  File "tools/validate.py", line 492, in <module>
+    validate(inp,out,args,tagsets)
+  File "tools/validate.py", line 398, in validate
+    for comments,tree in trees(inp,tag_sets,args):
+  File "tools/validate.py", line 85, in trees
+    validate_cols(cols,tag_sets,args)
+  File "tools/validate.py", line 100, in validate_cols
+    validate_whitespace(cols)
+  File "tools/validate.py", line 115, in validate_whitespace
+    if not cols[col_idx]:
+IndexError: list index out of range

 ******************